Narayanrao Bodas: Personal life

-A revered alumnus of Akhil Bhartiya Gandharva Mahavidyalaya Mandal & eminent vocalist of Gwalior gharana, Pt.
+A revered alumnus of Akhil Bharatiya Gandharva Mahavidyalaya Mandal & eminent vocalist of Gwalior gharana, Pt.
 Narayanrao Bodas, a master of classical music, was inspired by his father's teachings and dedicated to preserving its essence.
 He was deeply influenced by the thought and musical vision of Pt.
 Paluskar.

 Narayanrao was survived by his family, including son Kedar Bodas, who was also a singer from the Gwalior gharana.

 Illness and death

 Bodas died on 27 November 2017 at 7:40 am due to old age, at his home in Pune.